THE HAUTE ROUTE SKI TOUR

 This day is spent climbing up the Pigne d'Arolla via the Serpintine Glacier.
 The Pigne d'Arolla is another one of our summits and the high point of the tour.
 We then make a fantastic descent down to the Vignettes Hut which occupies an amazing position perched on the side of a large cliff overlooking the glaciers.
 A longer day with a lot of up as well as down.

-A long day, but one of the most spectacular.
-We ski across numerous cols which afford amazing views.
-We also cross a total seven glaciers eventually down the Stockli Glacier and along the Zmutt Glacier, passing under the North Face of the Matterhorn.
+A spectacular day.
+Leaving the Bertol we eventually climb towards the summit of Tete Blanche with it’s awesome view of the Matterhorn and many other peaks and then down the Stockli Glacier and along the Zmutt Glacier, passing under the North Face of the Matterhorn.
 We finally arrive in the idyllic Swiss town of Zermatt, which has no automobiles.
 We stay in a 3-star hotel or apartment in Zermatt this evening and enjoy a fine celebratory Swiss meal together (not included).

 Day after the Haute Route Ski tour ends